Florent-Sleezy/Florent-Sleezy/README.md

 # Hello, I'm Florent Amenyido

-👨‍💻 Database Administrator | 📊 Data Analyst Enthusiast | 🚀 Aspiring Full Stack Developer
+👨‍💻 Database Administrator | 📊 Data Analyst | 🚀 Aspiring Full Stack Developer

 Welcome to my GitHub profile!
 I'm a dedicated IT professional with a strong foundation in database administration, complemented by my continuous exploration in data analytics and software engineering.
 I'm passionate about harnessing data to drive insights and create efficient systems.